 It is the person's responsibility to ensure they have a completed and signed form AD-1026 on file with FSA and they are in compliance with the HELC and WC provisions.
-Eligibility for premium subsidy will be based on final determinations, including all administrative appeals, made by FSA and NRCS.
+If a producer has an HELC or WC violation, eligibility for premium subsidy will be based on final determinations, including all administrative appeals, made by FSA and NRCS.
 Neither RMA, FCIC, AIP, or any employee, agent, or contractor thereof, will make any determination regarding whether a person has form AD-1026 on file or is in compliance with the HELC and WC provisions.